-Erika Kiss is an associate research scholar in the University Center for Human Values and the founding director of its Film Forum.
+Erika Kiss is a Professional Specialist in the University Center for Human Values and the founding director of its Film Forum.
 She regularly teaches the theory and history of art cinema in the Department of Comparative Literature and the Program in European Cultural Studies.
 She has studied history, literature and linguistics in Hungary (B.A., M.A.) and comparative literature at Harvard University (M.A., Ph.D.).
 She was a member of the Department of Medieval and Modern Languages at the University of Oxford and a fellow of Balliol College, Oxford.
 She is a co-founder of Germany's first private English-language liberal arts college, the European College of Liberal Arts (ECLA) in Berlin, raised funds for it and served as its first CEO.
 As ECLA's first dean of academic affairs, she developed a year-long interdisciplinary curriculum in intellectual history and the liberal arts and supervised its implementation.
 Kiss’s agenda as a researcher (but also as a teacher) is to uncover art – especially the relatively new art of cinema – as a site of critical thinking in order to reform the Trivium of liberal education for the age of electronic communication.
 Such liberal education in the intersection of the civic and the aesthetic art of rhetorical deliberation is constitutive of deliberative democracies.
 Kiss’s forthcoming articles are ‘Beyond Native and Alien: Nietzsche, Literally’ in Philosophy & Rhetoric and ‘Between Mimesis and Technē: Cinematic Image as a Site for Critical Thinking’ in The Journal of Aesthetic Education.

-Associate Research Scholar; Director of the University Center for Human Values Film Forum
+Professional Specialist; Director of the University Center for Human Values Film Forum

-Room 218, 5 Ivy Lane
+Office Location: Room 218, 5 Ivy Lane